 Anything that can fit inside a toddler’s mouth may eventually end up there if no one is watching the child carefully.
-You should always childproof your child’s play area by keeping these items out of reach.
+Always childproof a child’s play area by keeping these items out of reach.

-Usually, the symptoms of a swallowed foreign object are hard to miss.
-They often appear immediately, since the item is blocking the airway.
+The symptoms of a swallowed foreign object are usually hard to miss.
+You’ll notice symptoms immediately if the object blocks the airway.
 The most common symptoms include:

-An item that is stuck for a long time in the body with no treatment can cause infection, such as recurrent aspiration pneumonia.
+An item stuck for a long time in the body with no treatment can cause infection, such as recurrent aspiration pneumonia.
 This may result in chest pain, a phlegm-producing cough, and wheezing.
-Sometimes, there will be a fever as well.
+Sometimes, a fever accompanies these symptoms.

-If you can barely breathe due to a blocked airway, emergency treatment is usually needed.
+If the person can barely breathe due to a blocked airway, emergency treatment is usually necessary.
 The foreign object might be removed from the airway using back blows, the Heimlich maneuver, or CPR.

-If you are not choking on the foreign body, and seem to have swallowed it completely, the doctor may decide to wait and see if your body digests the item normally.
-You may be told to watch for symptoms, such as vomiting, fever, or signs of pain.
-You may also be advised to check your stool to make sure the object has left the body.
+If the person isn’t choking on the foreign object and seems to have swallowed it completely, a doctor may decide to wait and see if the body passes the item normally.
+You may need to watch for symptoms, such as vomiting, fever, or signs of pain.
+The doctor might also ask you to check the stool to make sure the object left the body.

-If the foreign body is causing pain or even damage to the bowels or esophagus, the doctor will likely treat the issue right away.
-This may call for surgery or an endoscopy to remove the object without perforating the bowels or esophagus.
+Your doctor will likely treat the issue right away if the foreign object is causing pain or damage to the bowels or esophagus.
+This may call for surgery or an endoscopy to remove the object without puncturing the bowels or esophagus.
 An endoscopy uses a small tube with a camera and tiny surgical instruments.
-It is inserted through your mouth and guided by your doctor to remove the foreign object.
+A doctor will insert it into the mouth and down the esophagus to remove the foreign object.

-You can prevent this issue by keeping small objects out of the reach of toddlers and infants.
-You should also avoid putting small foreign objects inside your own mouth — especially items that can slip down your throat and block your airway.
-Remember, anyone can accidentally swallow a foreign object and take care.
+You can prevent this issue by keeping small objects out of reach of infants and toddlers.
+Avoid putting small foreign objects in your own mouth — especially items that can slip down your throat and block your airway.
+Remember, anyone can accidentally swallow a foreign object.